-To increase the probability of success, we make parallel investments in several product candidates and back-up candidates, and plan to advance only those candidates to the later stages of clinical development that show strong preclinical and early clinical data.
-By developing a portfolio of product candidates for multiple, related indications, we can continuously apply learnings and tools across programs and leverage economies of scale in our research and development organization.
-Our target indications include diseases with large patient populations, such as Parkinson's Disease, as well as orphan indications, such as Progressive, Multifocal Leukoencephalopathy, Multiple System Atrophy and Chronic Myelogenous Leukemia.
+To increase the probability of success, we are making parallel investments in several product candidates and back-up candidates, and plan to advance only those candidates to the later stages of clinical development that show strong preclinical and early clinical data.
+By developing a portfolio of product candidates across therapeutic indications, we can continuously apply learnings and tools across programs and leverage economies of scale in our research and development organization.
+Our target indications include diseases with large patient populations, such as PD, as well as orphan indications, such as Progressive, Multifocal Leukoencephalopathy, Multiple System Atrophy and Chronic Myelogenous Leukemia.

-We currently have worldwide commercialization rights to all of our development programs and IP protection until 2032 or later.
+We currently have worldwide commercialization rights to all of our development programs and IP protection until 2033 or later.